 Whether someone invests $25 or $25,000, this is how business owners are getting an infusion of cash to take their businesses to the next level.
 What’s important to note, is that it takes more than simply posting a request on a crowdfunding site.
 As crowdfunding has matured into a $16.2 billion industry, it’s become quite competitive to raise money online.

-While many businesses have been successful with this approach to raising funds, many other have not.
+While many businesses have been successful with this approach to raising funds, many others have not.
 In fact, only 36% of campaigns get funded on Kickstarter, one of the best-known crowdfunding platforms.
 In this post, we’ll cover four different types of crowdfunding models and provide examples for each.

 With this type of crowdfunding, business owners create a campaign to fund a product or project that includes an offer of rewards in exchange for someone making a contribution.
 While there’s no limit to the types of rewards, what’s most frequently offered are incentives such as early access to new products, behind-the-scenes factory tours, or something as simple as a commemorative t-shirt.

-With Rewards-based Crowdfunding, companies collect feedback about new products, find out what features are important to buyers, and create buzz with fans.
+With Rewards-based Crowdfunding, companies collect feedback about new products, find out what features are important to buyers, and create a buzz with fans.
 As mentioned earlier, not all campaigns are successful which can reflect negatively on future efforts to raise funds.
 Entrepreneurs should be prepared to invest significant time and effort into creating a fund-raising campaign.
-Marketing materials, including videos, must be top notch to attract the most contributions.
+Marketing materials, including videos, must be top-notch to attract the most contributions.

 Over 150,000 projects have been funded on this platform.
 Check out this example of a Kickstarter campaign that includes multiple tiers of rewards based on contribution amounts.